L2jLiga/fastify-decorators/lib/README.md

 - Same decorators as for handlers use on methods to define [Fastify Route]

 #### Controller decorator options:
+Controller accepts `string` as route parameter.
+It also possible to passthroughs configuration object in case if complex configuration needed:

 | name  | type                  | required | description                                      |
 |-------|-----------------------|:--------:|--------------------------------------------------|
 | route | string                | yes      | Controller base route                            |